SalimSalimi/VueJsCourse/README.md

 * If we don't assign a name to a slot (for both parent and child side), it will render the content on that slot.
 * We can also define a default value (or slot) if we don't receive the slot from the parent by adding the content between `slot` tag on the child side.

+### Dynamic Components

+In order to switch between multiple components dynamically:

+* We can declare a variable on the parent components in data field and assign a default value of a component name: `selectedComponent=componentName`.
+* In `template` tag, we add `component` tag and bind the variable name on `is` attribute: `<component :is="selectedComponent></component>`

+* Assign new values to `selectedComponent` by using buttons for example.

 # Moving to real development workflow with Webpack and VueCLI

 In real development, at least for medium and big sized projects, serving file staticly is not a good idea.
 We have to use some kind of server for our app.